idkfelix/year12/Maths/Data Analysis.md

 ## Mean, Median & Mode
 - **Mean**
 	- Average of all numbers in a data
+	- Sensitive to outliers making it represent the centre of accurately
 	- Mean is used to measure the centre of data in any situation
 	- $$\frac{\text{sum of data}}{\text{count}}=\text{Mean}$$
 - **Mode**